Skip to Content

 Neat free photo opportunity at Hershey’s World

 Virtual Reality at MGM Grand: Players will choose from a handful of VR game options and complete for 30 minutes.
 The VR arena is a 2,000-square-foot room that transforms into a virtual world once the headset is on.
-Parents, feel free to join in on the fun, as non-gamers will also enjoy this attraction.

-CBS Television City: If you need some time off your feet, take the kids to CBS Television City at MGM Grand.
 There, you can spend an hour screening future television episodes from networks like Nickelodeon and providing your feedback in exchange for a book of coupons redeemable in Vegas.
-Kids need to be over the age of 10 and be accompanied by an adult.

 Exterior of CBS Television City at MGM Grand in Las Vegas.